savonet/book/quickstart.md

 ```

 In the rest of the book, we will generally omit this first line, since it is
 always the same.
-The second line of `radio.liq`, is a comment.
+The second line of `radio.liq`, is a comment\index{comment}.
 You can put
 whatever you want here: as long as the line begins with `#`, it will not be taken
 in account.
 The last line is the actual program we already saw above.